sourcebots/docs/content/api/vision.md

 All distances in this section are measured in meters.
 {{% /notice %}}

-The `CartCoord` object has the following properties:
+The `CartCoord` object has the following properties, where each coordinate is in Cartesian space:

-  - `x` - returns the x coordinate of the marker in Cartesian space, x is defined as being positive in the right direction.
+  - `x` - returns the x coordinate, defined as being positive in the right direction.
-  - `y` - returns the y coordinate of the marker in Cartesian space, y is defined as being positive in the up direction.
+  - `y` - returns the y coordinate, defined as being positive in the up direction.
-  - `z` - returns the z coordinate of the marker in Cartesian space, it is defined as the distance from the camera to the marker.
+  - `z` - returns the z coordinate, defined as the distance from the camera to the marker.

 {{% notice info %}}
 For example, if x, y and z were 0, 0 and 1 respectively.
 This would correspond to a marker being exactly 1 metre in front of the camera, looking at the centre.